interview4aria/react-vehicle-interview/README.md

 ## Starting Local API

-Navigate to the `/api/` directory and issue the following command `node server.js` The API will be accession here http://localhost:8081/api/vehicles
+Navigate to the `/api/` directory and issue the following command `node server.js` The API will be accessible here http://localhost:8081/api/vehicles

 ## Starking the Local React UI APP